ryanxwy/house-market/README.md

 # A house-marketplace where people can sale or rent houses after sign-in or sign-up
-# please click house-market-hazel.vercel.app to see the details
+# please enter 'house-market-wyx.vercel.app' to see the details

 ## Features
 1. using Firebase as backend, providing data management(Firestore) & authentication(Google Auth API)
 2. mobile-first Design but also compatible with desktop